 Sysdig MCP Server Integration

-The Sysdig MCP Server bridges AI workflows and the Sysdig API, exposing tools, resources, and contextual data for informed AI-driven actions.
+The Sysdig MCP Server is an implementation of the Model Context Protocol (MCP) that lets LLMs and AI clients query and interact with the Sysdig Secure platform in a structured, extensible way.
+It bridges AI workflows and the Sysdig API, exposing tools, resources, and contextual data for informed, security-aware actions.

 It enables AI clients to: